 The charge will be processed through Google Pay.
 You’ll see separate charges for each store you order from, as well as a separate charge from Google for the shipping & service fee.

 Typically you’ll see the final and actual amount charged to your card in 7–10 business days.
 You can confirm this amount:

 - in the email confirming your order is on its way

 - on your Orders page after delivery

-If you cancel your order or return an item, it may take about this long for the authorization to be removed.
+If you cancel your order or return an item, it may also take 7–10 business days for the authorization to be removed.

 Your final charge will include the appropriate sales tax based on your order.
 Keep the following in mind:

 - The “Estimated Tax” at checkout may include other fees and may be an overestimate.
 It will be adjusted if they don’t apply to your order.
 The final amount will be reflected in your final charge.

 - Sales tax is calculated based on the delivery address.

 The tax displayed at Google Shopping during checkout is an estimate, and the actual tax you're charged may be adjusted during shipment.